dennishall1/vue-firebase-starter/README.md

 - [ ] Allow users to delete their account
 - [ ] Email users if they have the exact same picks as someone else
 - [ ] Email users N hours before the first game if they haven't made their picks yet
+- [ ] Email users N hours after the last game to inform them who won for the week

 ## Features